-A Guide to Unemployment Benefits in Florida
+A guide to unemployment benefits in Florida

 The state of Florida administers unemployment benefits for citizens administered by the Reemployment Assistance Program through the Florida Department of Economic Opportunity.
-The name was recently changed from the Unemployment Compensation Program to better emphasize the job search and reemployment services offered by the agency.

 The Reemployment Assistance Program provides temporary and partial wage replacement for qualified workers who have become unemployed through no fault of their own.
 It also helps stabilize Florida’s economy for employers who depend on consumer spending.
 It is funded by employers through payroll taxes and is provided at no cost to workers who receive benefits.